Cytnx-dev/Cytnx/docs/source/guide/itersol/LinOp.rst

 ..
 Note::

-    The function should have signature **Tensor f(const Tensor &)** with NO additional argument.
-Thus it is less flexible if additional arguments are required.
-In such case, See next section *Inherit the LinOp class* instead.
+    The function should have the signature **Tensor f(const Tensor &)** with NO additional arguments.
+Thus, it is less flexible if the linear algebra operator depends on further parameters or data.
+In such cases, see the next section *Inherit the LinOp class* instead.

-Next, we create a **LinOp** object, and pass this *myfunc* into it.
+Next, we create a **LinOp** object, and pass the function *myfunc* to it.

+* In Python:

 .. code-block:: python
    :linenos: